libriscv/docs/docs/godot_intro/sandbox.md

 	PackedStringArray get_functions() const;

 	// -= Self-testing, inspection and internal functions =-

+	/// @brief Get the current Callable set for redirecting stdout.
+	/// @return The current Callable set for redirecting stdout. const Callable &get_redirect_stdout() const;

+	/// @brief Set a Callable to redirect stdout from the guest program to.
+	/// @param callback The callable to redirect stdout. void set_redirect_stdout(const Callable &callback);

 	/// @brief Get the 32 integer registers of the RISC-V machine.
 	/// @return An array of 32 registers.